Harystyles/Where_we_started_alx-system_engineering-devops/0x00-shell_basics/README.md

 rmdir is to remove directory
-cd .. is to move one step back cd - is to move one step back
+cd .. is to move one step back cd - is to move one step back la -la . .. /boot to list all